EduardoZepeda/coffee-bytes-hugo/content/posts/el-problema-de-usar-github-para-evaluar-a-desarrolladores/index.en.md

 Some developers prefer to use these alternatives as a response to Github's monopoly or perhaps for reasons as banal as preferring one UI over another.

+Should Github projects be ignored then?, of course not! but judging a person's capabilities just by the presence or absence of code on Github is just naive.